-The building, its surrounding trees and shrubs and the curvilinear walkways are considered to be "a fine and rare example of a collegiate building group in the Georgian Style".
 The building is decorated with brick quions and pilasters, soldier belt course, iron balconies with French doors and large multi-pane windows.
 The original Women's Gym is now the home of the Dance Department.

-If possible, don't miss the Gerlinger Lounge on the second floor of the East side of the building, as it is a historically preserved interior.
+If possible, don't miss the Gerlinger Lounge on the second floor of the East side of the building, as it is a historically preserved

-15 - Straub Hall was another building designed by Ellis Lawrence in 1928, but it was deemed as "secondary" in significance to the campus, due to its location outside of the Memorial Quadrangle.
-As such, the building was designed in the Colonial Revival style along with Education to exemplify its secondary importance to campus.
+15 - Straub Hall was another building designed by Ellis Lawrence in 1928.
+The building was designed in the Colonial Revival style along with Education to exemplify its secondary importance to campus.
 Straub was home to the Men's Dormitory that was self sustainable with dining rooms, a central kitchen and electrical and storage rooms in the basement.
-If possible, enter the building to see the old exteriors of the dormitory as well as what are now large lecture halls, the Psychology Department, and its labs.
+It now houses large lecture halls and the Psychology Department.
+If possible, enter the building to see the entry lobby with its lunette paintings and the adjacent original dining hall converted to a seating area.